-How One of the Smart Home Industry’s Hottest Vendors Leverages Akka to Manage Event Streaming for Hundreds of Thousands of Customers
+How One of the Smart Home Industry’s Hottest Vendors Leverages Akka to Manage Event Streaming for Millions of Customers

 As software continues to eat the world, connected devices and sensors are right at the center of the digital transformation that’s sweeping across every industry.
 GSM Association predicted recently that by 2020 there will be 24 billion connected devices.
 Cisco predicted that there would be 37 billion intelligent “things,” and NPD cited a 57 percent growth in home automation products in 2016.

 Sensors keep getting cheaper, and interoperability of devices has become standard—but it’s the ability to move data from devices quickly and transform that data into value for users that’s defining the winners in the industries that are being transformed by IoT.

 Few understand the importance of Fast Data in IoT as well as Utah-based smart home innovator Vivint Smart Home, which has emerged as an industry leader with 1.2 million customers, $758 million in revenue and a $100 million private equity investment from top tech investor Peter Thiel.

 With its suite of supported devices, its fleet of more than 2,000 service technicians, and its brilliantly designed mobile app and home console interfaces—Vivint has innovated the smart home way beyond the imaginations of legacy security providers.
 Fast Company recently named Vivint Smart Home of the World’s 50 Most Innovative Companies of 2017.
 Vivint Smart Home recently received the Editors’ Choice award from PCMag with this recommendation: “With Vivint Smart Home you get a full-blown home security system that is constantly being monitored, and a comprehensive home automation solution you can control from just about anywhere, including a best-in-class doorbell camera.”